(picture credit: http://bit.ly/WorldPhoto_AntoineRepesse)

 Plastic Free Option 1 : Refill your bottles, opt for plastic-free packaging

 (Picture credit: Fillgood / The soap dispensary / West Coast Refill)

 As I was saying, 99% of cleaning products come in a plastic container.
 A few are packaged in cardboard (powder products mainly) but it’s potentially lined with plastic on the inside, try to check before buying or ask your zero waste group.

 Now what about refilling your bottles in a store?
 There are more and more package-free shops around the world, hurray, and most of them have a cleaning products refill corner.
-Bring your bottles and refill, refill, refill!
+Bring your bottles to our Berkeley zero waste store and refill, refill, refill!
 It’s easy, you can bring any container.